Piano

 Suzuki Piano FAQ

 At the Brooklyn Conservatory of Music, the Suzuki Division requires that families obtain a real piano for their home by the first week of class.
-With prior approval, an extension can be obtained until the sixth week of class at the absolute latest, but this will delay your progress.
-The piano can be upright, baby grand, or grand.
+The piano may be upright, baby grand, or grand.
 There are many options – to rent, to buy new, or to buy used.
 Information on where to obtain an instrument is available upon request.
-Electric Keyboards, even with Weighted Keys, are not accepted, for the following reasons: